Getting Kids Involved With The Chores - Melissa's Story

 - Puts her book bag, shoes with socks inside in the hallway when she comes in the door

 - Puts her dirty clothes in the hamper next to the washer

-- Makes her bed with help
+- Makes her bed

 I have a marble jar for my 3 youngest.
 For every chore done they get a marble.